Gil Shaham

 (Washington Post)

-Gil Shaham is one of the foremost violinists of our time: his flawless technique combined with his inimitable warmth and generosity of spirit has solidified his renown as an American master.
-He is sought after throughout the world for concerto appearances with leading orchestras and conductors, and regularly gives recitals and appears with ensembles on the world’s great concert stages and at the most prestigious festivals.
+Gil Shaham is one of the foremost violinists of our time; his flawless technique combined with his inimitable warmth and generosity of spirit has solidified his renown as an American master.
+The Grammy Award-winner, also named Musical America’s ‘Instrumentalist of the Year,’ is sought after throughout the world for concerto appearances with leading orchestras and conductors, and regularly gives recitals and appears with ensembles on the world’s great concert stages and at the most prestigious festivals.

 Show More

 Mr. Shaham has more than two dozen concerto and solo CDs to his name, earning multiple Grammys, a Grand Prix du Disque, Diapason d’Or, and Gramophone Editor’s Choice.
-His most recent recording in the series 1930s Violin Concertos Vol. 2 was nominated for a Grammy Award.
-His latest recording of Beethoven and Brahms Concertos with The Knights was released in 2021.
+Many of these recordings appear on Canary Classics, the label he founded in 2004.
+His CDs include 1930s Violin Concertos, Virtuoso Violin Works, Elgar’s Violin Concerto, Hebrew Melodies, The Butterfly Lovers and many more.
+His most recent recording in the series 1930s Violin Concertos Vol.2, including Prokofiev’s Violin Concerto and Bartók’s Violin Concerto No.2, was nominated for a Grammy Award.
+His latest recording of Beethoven and Brahms Concertos with The Knights was released in 2021 also nominated for a Grammy.

-Mr. Shaham was awarded an Avery Fisher Career Grant in 1990, and in 2008, received the coveted Avery Fisher Prize.
-In 2012, he was named ‘Instrumentalist of the Year’ by Musical America.
-He plays the 1699 “Countess Polignac” Stradivarius, and lives in New York City with his wife, violinist Adele Anthony, and their three children.
+Gil Shaham was awarded an Avery Fisher Career Grant in 1990, and in 2008 he received the coveted Avery Fisher Prize.
+In 2012, he was named “Instrumentalist of the Year” by Musical America.
+He plays the 1699 ‘Countess Polignac’ Stradivarius and performs on an Antonio Stradivari violin, Cremona c1719, with the assistance of Rare Violins In Consortium, Artists and Benefactors Collaborative.
+He lives in New York City with his wife, violinist Adele Anthony, and their three children.

 HarrisonParrott represents Gil Shaham in the UK